kashamalasha/nightscout-widget-electron/README.md

   - wmctrl
   - xdg-utils

-  Without these listed dependencies, the widget will still work, but it might be difficult to manage the window states properly (wmctrl is used to hide the app from the application panel and tray) and to open other applications (xdg-open is used to open the browser for redirecting to the Nightscout site and open the file manager to navigate to the logs folder).
+  Without these listed dependencies, the widget will still work, but it might be difficult to manage the window states properly (`wmctrl` is used to hide the app from the application panel and tray) and to open other applications (`xdg-open` is used to open the browser for redirecting to the Nightscout site and open the file manager to navigate to the logs folder).

   Without these packages, the widget will alert you about the missing dependencies once a day on every launch.

   <b>Auto-update may cause freezing</b>.
 The application starts checking for updates right after the launch, but only once a day.
 If it finds a new version in the latest releases, it will begin downloading and replacing the AppImage on your drive, which usually takes about 1-2 minutes.
 If the application freezes, you need to wait until it awakens, or alternatively, you can kill the process using the `ps` command and restart it.

+  The issue is related to the lack of usability of the `notification-daemon`.
+Sometimes, the D-Bus service doesn't configure properly, and as a result, the `notify-send` command cannot be executed.
+If the `notify-send` command works fine on your distribution, then it is not your issue, and everything should function properly.

   Please note that the AppImage doesn't have yet a built-in mechanism to notify about the updates.
 If you are knowledgeable about how to implement this feature, you are welcome to contribute by submitting a pull request; I would sincerely appreciate it.